techlore/website/criteria.md

 # Techlore Criteria ☑️
-The following criteria gives visitors an idea of how we select services to recommend.
-The criteria is not perfect, but rather designed to share what we generally look for.
+The following criteria gives visitors an idea of how we select services in our [resources.](https://techlore.tech/resources) The criteria is not perfect, but rather designed to share what we generally look for.
 There are rare situations where a service hits all criteria and remains unlisted *(ex. due to legal issues)* - and there are situations where a service doesn't hit all criteria but remains listed. *(ex. due to an absence of better options)*

 ## 1 - Open Source 🌐
 Open source isn't everything, but it adds a massive layer of transparency & oversight; open source services undergo a level of scrutiny rarely found in proprietary software.
 It's worth acknowledging the importance of open source varies depending on the context: For example, open source cryptography is more important than a DNS service open sourcing their web app *(which has little to do with the privacy/security offered by the DNS provider itself)*